 - Ping a device at the distant end (Teleport)

-VSAT satellite latency should be between 550 and 650 msec.
+VSAT satellite latency should be between 550 and 650msec on a good link.